How do you convert an htaccess.txt file into a .htaccess file?

 From Joomla!
 Documentation

 - Use phpinfo() to ensure that all configurations set as you intended.
-Note: Web-accessible files that include phpinfo() are potential security risks they offer attackers lots of useful information about your server.
+Note: Web-accessible files that include phpinfo() are potential security risks.
+They offer attackers useful information about your server.
 Always remove such files after use.